Rasyid887/Random-Password-Generator/README.md

 - Simple and fast command-line workflow.
 - Clean and modular project structure using `.c` and `.h` files.

+## Requirements
+To build the program from source on Windows, you must have these three tools installed:
+- C Compiler (GCC via MinGW)
+- CMake
+- Clang-Format

 ## Installation
 Clone the repository: